 He was adored by the royal family, loved or endured by their friends (especially if one wanted to remain a friend), and hated by the extended family, government, and religious leaders.
 Rumors about him ran wild throughout the country.
 He allegedly dabbled in prophecy, could heal the Tsarovich’s (Tsar’s son) hemophilia, influenced policy, dictated government appointments and sackings (directly or indirectly), and there were even rumors of him canoodling with the Tsarina and daughters.
 What is truth and what is fiction is a matter for deep speculation, but what follows seems to be the most accurate depiction of his death.

 In any case, the extended family was really sick of his meddling and dangerous influence.
 Therefore, some of them decided to take matters into their own hands.
-On the night of December 17th, 1916, the Great Duke Dmitri Romanov, Prince Felix Yussupov, Vladimir Purishkevich (a member of the Russian Parliament), and Dr. Lazaret invited Rasputin to the Yussupov palace under the pretense of meeting (and according to one historian, to heal) Felix’s wife Irina.
+On the night of 30 December 1916 (it was 17 December on Russia’s “old style” Julian calendar at the time, but 30 December in the modern Gregorian calendar), the Great Duke Dmitri Romanov, Prince Felix Yussupov, Vladimir Purishkevich (a member of the Russian Parliament), and Dr. Lazaret invited Rasputin to the Yussupov palace under the pretense of meeting (and according to one historian, to heal) Felix’s wife Irina.
 Upon arrival, Rasputin was taken to a dining room in the basement.
 He was told that Irina had some guests, and Rasputin was to rest and drink tea until the guests left.

 Rasputin was offered pastries and wine which he initially refused.
 This somewhat threw the Prince into a panic.
 He told the other conspirators (who were waiting in another room off the stairs), “…that animal is not eating or drinking.”
 When Felix returned, however, Rasputin had opened the wine and began to drink.
 After drinking a couple of glasses, he showed ill effects from the deadly poison lacing the wine.
 After a while, he may have started feeling something, because he asked for tea.
 He then stood, walked around the room, then asked Felix to play the guitar and sing.
 For two hours this “nightmare” continued.